mrash/Wireguard-macOS-LinuxVM/README.md

 under a virtualization solution such as Parallels.
 There are many alternatives to this approach - including omitting the Linux piece altogether and using the cross-platform macOS [Wireguard tools](https://www.wireguard.com/xplatform/) - but I'm interested in using the Wireguard kernel module from a Mac.
-This has to be done from a Linux VM or container, and we'll talk about the VM route in this write up.
+This has to be done from a Linux VM, and that is the focus of this write up.

 The primary use case for running such a VPN solution is to provide security for network traffic emanating from a Mac laptop that is connected to a potentially hostile wireless network.
 This